You can learn more about me at theblaze.com slash BuckSexton.

 They act as their own little legislative body in this case.

-You know, the Walter Peck organization, going back to our Ghostbusters reference.
+EPA is a particularly egregious example of this, the Walter Peck organization, going back to our Ghostbusters reference.

 But there are others as well.

-And he's going to use both the executive branch as sorry, the executive office as well as the branches of government that fall under the executive, the regulatory agencies, to enforce his will, despite the fact that we have this Congress.
+And he's going to use both the executive branch as sorry, the executive office, as well as the branches of government that fall under the executive, the regulatory agencies, to enforce his will, despite the fact that we have this Congress.

-You know, it's sort of like uh Christopher Walk in.
+You know, sort of like Christopher Walkin.

-Oh no, is it Christopher Walk?
+Oh, no, is it Christopher Walk?

 Yes.